sdras/svg-workshop/README.md

 * master-timeline

 ##Part Four, Section Seven
 There are a few ways to work with the GSAP timeline in this file: gsap-resources.js.
-For any interaction with jQuery, remember to use the 3.0+ version.
-[Alpha](https://code.jquery.com/jquery-3.0.0-alpha1.js)

 ##DataVis
 The starter resource for this section is in the directory basic-d3.
 This is d3 version 4, so be wary that if you try out of the box things that exist in the d3 docs for the blocks, they might not work.
 (Not very many d3 blocks have been updated.)
 Big changes include axis and transition, new version demo-ed here.